Demand characteristics refers to a problem which can

 refer to those organizational features of work settings, other than the formal goals of

-the organizations or principles such as due process or
+the organizations or principles such as due process model

 Demand Characteristic is a term